Admirals' Trial: The trial

 Charges against admirals Zannoni and Matteucci were dropped at the end of the preliminary investigation, on 12 May 1944, as it was established that Venice and Toulon had been occupied by the Germans without any bloodshed, since the two admirals had judged armed resistance to be futile and negotiated their surrender, and thus the accusation of fighting against the Germans was void.
 Fighting in Rhodes under Campioni, instead, had lasted three days, and Mascherpa had led the resistance of Leros for over two and a half months during the battle of Leros, therefore the trial against them proceeded, as did for the absent Pavesi and Leonardi.

 The trial began and ended on the same day, 22 May 1944.
 Vincenzo Cersosimo, who had already been the investigating judge for the Verona Trial, was again appointed as examining magistrate.
-The investigation was carried out hastily and almost without looking for evidence; lawyer Gustavo Ghidini, who defended Campioni, complained that the trial "in reality does not exist: it absolutely lacks a legal basis, it is illogical, absurd", and lawyer Paolo Toffanin, who defended Mascherpa, demonstrated that the admiral could not have abstained from carrying out the orders received from the Supreme Command, later confirmed by the Campioni, to whom he was he directly subordinated; he was a soldier who had been serving for two years on the remote island of Leros, unaware of all the political troubles of the capital, and as such he had to obey the orders of the king and the governments in office.
+The investigation was carried out hastily and almost without looking for evidence; lawyer Gustavo Ghidini, who defended Campioni, complained that the trial "in reality does not exist: it absolutely lacks a legal basis, it is illogical, absurd", and lawyer Paolo Toffanin, who defended Mascherpa, demonstrated that the admiral could not have abstained from carrying out the orders received from the Supreme Command, later confirmed by Campioni, to whom he was directly subordinated; he was a sailor who had been serving for two years on the remote island of Leros, unaware of all the political troubles of the capital, and as such he had to obey the orders of the king and the governments in office.
 The Public Prosecutor, Amodeo Gibilaro, vigorously intervened against Toffanin, suggesting to the Court the possibility of his indictment for public apology of a crime.